bagelbits/dnd-3.5-tools/character-specific/Krag/README.md

 manual rolls.
 Now will important stats from the character xml.

 TODO:
+* Test Rage code
+* Clean up code again
-* Rage feat/Bear form bonus feat
+* Bear form bonus feat
+* Print out HP, Saves, AC at the end of round, and keep track if they're altered due to Rage or the like
+* Keep track of HP

 Nice to have:
 * GUI